 The reason for this is simple.
 Most individuals using other drugs, whether experimentally or to feed an addiction, are blatantly unaware that this so-called arsenic is being used to lace drugs like pain pills and cocaine.
 It is a cheaper way to produce a similar high, but at 50 to 100 times more powerful than other opioids, it’s a silent killer.
 Much like heroin, there are places that may be able to help those who are suffering from addiction.
 If you know someone who is suffering from addiction and you wish to help, you might want to check out The Recovery Village for information and advice.

 Find out more about the opioid epidemic on the City Girl Gone Mom Pinterest board!

 What You Need to Know About the Opioid Epidemic

 Anyone who knows me knows that passiveness in the wake of tragedy is against my religion.
 When my brother died, a part of me died with him.
-Utterly empty, crushed and picking up the pieces, there’s still the relentless and resilient side of me who wants to do something about it.
-I’ve been working fast and furiously on gathering the information I need to use my platform for interaction, education and awareness when it comes to this topic.
+Utterly empty, crushed, and picking up the pieces, there’s still the relentless and resilient side of me that wants to do something about it.
+I’ve been working fast and furiously on gathering the information I need to use my platform for interaction, education, and awareness when it comes to this topic.

 I had the privilege of interviewing San Diego County District Attorney Summer Stephan on my podcast, The Mom Confidential.
 Her motive?
 Passion.
 Her words?
 Actionable.
 Her focus?
 Our children.
 Here are some great takeaways every parent should know: